 Create a List

 Having a zero-waste apartment involves a lifestyle change.
-But before you make any changes, first evaluate what you need to address.
+But before you make any changes, Service Star Realty advises that you need to evaluate first what you need to address

 Look around your apartment.
 What do you notice?
 Are there too many food packages in your pantry?
 Do you have a lot of shampoo bottles lying around?
 Do you tend to leave the lights on when you don’t need them?